SteveObert/Katana_MS3/README.md

 # Katana_MS3
 Katana midi controller

 This is working prototype of a MIDI foot controller for a BOSS Katana using a Teensy 3.2.
 The foot controller uses the USB port on the Katana to send MIDI sysex.
 The way I have it programed it emulates a GA-FC without a Tap Tempo switch and without additional footswitch connections (although there doesn’t seem to be any reason that’s not possible).
 The controller can also listen to a 5 pin MIDI IN port and can be programed to translate MIDI messages (PC, CC, etc.) to sysex and forward those to a Katana.
 However, you must know the Katana sysex.
 Sending MIDI out from the footswitch is also possible.

+It seems relaible to me, however, it's not been tested by anyone but me.
+Additionally, work needs to be done on the effect status messages.
+Right now they are setup for the way I use the Katana - hen I switch amp channels I have all effects set to off.
+So you'll need to change the programming if you use it differently.
+I'm working on a way to read FX status updates from the Katana but don't have it working yet.

 Along with the Teensy 3.2, I use a Mini USB Host shield like this one: https://www.circuitsathome.com/usb-host-shield-hardware-manual/ along with the host shield library: https://github.com/felis/USB_Host_Shield_2.0.